 Store in a basket, or some other vessel that breaths, in a cool, dark place, essentially making your own root cellar.

 - Potatoes: For this recipe, I used sweet potatoes (with the skin on) cut into 1-1/2 inch cubes.
 This recipe can also be made with red, Yukon Gold or russet potatoes.

-- Herbs & Spices: Kosher salt, pepper, chili powder, paprika, and garlic powder.
+- Herbs & Spices: Kosher salt (or sea salt), pepper, chili powder, paprika, and garlic powder.